Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: Results

 The total improvement in overall UE blocking probability demonstrates the effectiveness of the load balancing scheme.
 However, from a network operator viewpoint, knowledge of the changes in UE experience per additional shared channel is also very important.
 Fig.~\ref{fig:block_prob} examines the effect of an increase in $K$ on both the decrease in $B^{(3)}/K$ (dashed line with triangles), and the consequent increase in $B^{(2)}/K$ (dashed line with circles).
 We observe, that for this particular scenario, a decrease in $B^{(3)}/K$ is always more than the increase in $B^{(2)}/K$, which suggests that the UEs in group 3 experience more of an improvement in performance than the performance degradation experienced by UEs in group 2 per additional shared channel.
 This allows direct evaluation of the effectiveness of the load-balancing scheme on the overall UE experience per additional shared channel.
 In Fig.~\ref{fig:block_prob}, we note that $B^{(3)}/K$ reaches a maximum at an intermediate value of $K$, i.e. $K=3$, because the system reaches a balance between the number of UEs requesting connections and those that are already connected through load balancing.
 Our model allows for the direct observation of this system state because of the combined modeling of a finite number of UEs together with a detailed call admission process.
 With the use of Fig.~\ref{fig:block_prob}, we are able to determine the best $K$ to improve the overall UE experience on a per shared channel basis, and then find the corresponding improvement in the overall channel utilization using Fig.~\ref{fig:ch_util_change}.
 For this particular scenario, the maximum difference between the increase in $B^{(3)}/K$ and decrease in $B^{(2)}/K$ occurs at $K=6$ and corresponds to an overall improvement in channel utilization of 12.6\%.

 In summary, we can construct the following optimization function.
-Given fundamental descriptors of the network considered in Section~\ref{sec:numerical_analysis}, i.e. $N_i$, $M_i$, $L_x$, $p_i$, $w_{x,y}^{(i)}$, $r_p$, and $t_s$, the network operator should find
+Given fundamental descriptors of the network considered in Section~\ref{sec:numerical_analysis}, i.e. $N_i$, $M_i$, $L_x$, $p_i$, $w_{x,y}^{(i)}$, $r_p$, and $\tau$, the network operator should find

-where $b_i$ and $d_i$ are the required maximum blocking and collision probabilities, respectively, for group $i$.
+where $m^{(i)}$ and $o^{(i)}$ are the required maximum blocking and collision probabilities, respectively, for group $i$.
 The developed analytical model provided in Section~\ref{sec:numerical_analysis} allows solving the optimization function (\ref{eq:optimization}), since each metric, $U$, $B^{(i)}$ and $D^{(i)}$ is given in closed form.
-The optimization formula allows obtaining the value of $K$ in order to obtain the maximum utilization per shared channel, such that all considered quality of service metrics required by the operator, $b_i$ and $d_i$, are met.
+The optimization formula allows obtaining the value of $K$ in order to obtain the maximum utilization per shared channel, such that all considered quality of service metrics required by the operator, $m_i$ and $o_i$, are met.
 Note that finding the optimal solution to (\ref{eq:optimization}) is beyond the scope of this paper.
+On the other hand, note that since the complexity of the optimization problem (\ref{eq:optimization}) increases linearly with $K$, it can be solved efficiently via, e.g., exhaustive search, provided the existence of quick computation of $\pi_{a,b,c,d}$.
+Then, the complexity of calculating $\pi_{a,b,c,d}$ increases nearly-exponentially with increasing $M_i$.
+Note however that calculating $\pi_{a,b,c,d}$ even for large values of state space (e.g., for $K=3$, $M_1=M_2=12$ and $N_x=24$ size of $\pi_{a,b,c,d}$ is 16,744 elements), can be handled efficiently with any standard personal computer with optimized implementation of the transition probability matrix developed in this paper.